5 Reasons You Should Plant Lenten Rose

 Hellebores do best when mature plants (have had three seasons of flowers) are divided in late spring.

 While transplanted divisions can bloom in their first season, don’t fret if they don’t.
-They make take some time to establish and develop a good root system.
+They may take some time to establish and develop a good root system.

 Lenten roses are also easy to start from seed but require a stratification period (a chill period) to help seeds germinate.